 Anti-acne products that exfoliate, or dry the skin- Accutane, and Salicylic acid, can affect tan fading.
 Skin also peels, which can look unacceptable, especially with a tan.
 Antibiotics or other medications that affect your skin, can also affect your tan.

 Band-Aid or adhesive tape applied to skin will pull the color off.

-Bar soaps (especially Dove), deodorant, or antibacterial varieties.
+Bar soaps (especially Dove), deodorant, or antibacterial varieties of soap.

 Body hair bleach products will bleach a tan.

 Retin-A type products (Retin-A, Renova, Tazorac, Tretinoin) all will cause faster fading.

 Biore type adhesive facial strips, or “peel-off” masks will pull off color as well.

 Bug spray, perfumes, body sprays when sprayed directly onto skin, can make your tan look splotchy and fade faster.
 Instead, spray clothing, or spray a “cloud” of spray that you can walk through, instead of directly onto skin.

 Dove soap, and Dove Shower gel, Curel lotions will fade a tan faster.